 By Grant Smith

-Grant F. Smith is the author of the 2008 book, newly released on Kindle, America’s Defense Line: The Justice Department’s Battle to Register the Israel Lobby as Agents of a Foreign Government.
-He is the director of the Institute for Research: Middle Eastern Policy in Washington, D.C.
+Grant F. Smith is the author of the new book Divert!
+NUMEC, Zalman Shapiro and the diversion of U.S. weapons-grade uranium into the Israeli nuclear weapons program.
+He is director of the Institute for Research: Middle Eastern Policy in Washington, D.C.